johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 2. Grab the rows and columns in the grey area and drag them.

 == Changelog ==

+= 1.0.1 =
+* Fixed ACF validation error "required" when header option "use table header" was used and unchecked.

 = 1.0 =
 * Official Release of the free version